dmedvinsky/uritality.vim/README.markdown

 Use Pathogen to install.

-You shouldn't need to do anything else, but you can read `:help vitality` if you're curious.
+You shouldn't need to do anything else, but you can read `:help uritality` if you're curious.

 License